joeky888/dotfile/Misc/gre.md

 1. The debate surrounding [topic] has become increasingly prevalent in recent years.
    While some advocate for [view A], others argue that [view B].
    From my vantage point, I endorse [A] that [view A].
-   This essay will examine both perspectives before presenting my own view on the matter.
+   This essay will examine both perspectives before drawing my own conclusion on the matter.

 2. On one hand, supporters of [view A] argue that [reason/idea], emphasizing its advantages in terms of [aspect].
    This argument is primarily based on the belief that [explanation], which significantly contributes to [outcome].